 An Evidence-Based Perspective: Leg Length Discrepancy

 No, I’m not doubting that leg length discrepancies don’t exist.
 It’s very likely that you, and probably I, have small leg length differences even now.
 However, little agreement exists regarding the degree of limb length inequality that is considered clinically significant and (are you seeing a theme here?) the validity of our assessment methods to determine differences as such (17).
-Let’s break down some key elements here quick.
+Let’s break down some key elements here quickly.
 There are generally two types of leg length differences:

 Anatomical Leg Length Discrepancy: This is considered to be a true or a structural limb length difference (17), meaning somewhere between the head of your femur and your ankle there is a literal difference in the length of your bones.
-Think hip dysplasia, congenital disease, nasty fractures or neurologic conditions.
+Think hip dysplasia, congenital disease, nasty fractures, or neurologic conditions.

-Functional Leg Length Discrepancy: This type of leg length discrepancy is when there is an apparent difference in leg length without shortening of the bony anatomy.
+Functional Leg Length Discrepancy: This type of leg length discrepancy is when there is an apparent difference in leg length without shortening the bony anatomy.
 This can occur anywhere from the pelvis all the way down to the bottom of the foot.
-Things like foot mechanics, shortening of soft tissues, joint contractures, ligamentous laxity and “innominate rotations” are said to play a role here (17).
+Things like foot mechanics, shortening of soft tissues, joint contractures, ligamentous laxity, and “innominate rotations” are said to play a role here (17).

 An anatomical leg length discrepancy is more literal.
 It’s objective.
 The majority of leg length discrepancies that we see in the clinic are not anatomical.
 Generally, they’re functional and extremely interpretational.
 And if you do have an anatomical leg length discrepancy, manipulating the innominate bones at your pelvis won’t correct this.